Where do Russia's ties with Africa stand? – DW – 07/25/2023

 "Privately, a lot of African countries have a problem with the fact that Russia has not really supported them since the Cold War," Bensah told DW.

-He believes that Africa-Russia ties will continue to strengthen as anti-West sentiment rises.
-But hopes that countries in Africa will seize the opportunity to take charge and control the relationship.
+He believes that Africa-Russia ties will continue to strengthen as anti-West sentiment rises, but he hopes that countries in Africa will seize the opportunity to take charge and control the relationship.

 Kate Hairsine, Edward Micah Jnr, Antonio Cascais and Eric Topona contributed to this article.